vishnyakov-aleks/WeatherApp/README.md

 - Pure SqlOpenHelper
 - OkHttp
 - Retrofit2
+- Kodein as DI framework

-APK included to root dir
+last version of .APK is included to root dir